TZstatsADS/Fall2018-Project4-sec2-grp10/README.md

 **Contribution statement**:
 + Zhong, Chenzhong: cleaned data, trained the LDA topic model, realized the OCR error model, and combined topic model with OCR error model to give post-corrections
 + Wu, Sarah Faye: participated in the group meeting about paper understanding
++ Yiming Shi: Paticipated in realizing the OCR error model, and combined topic model with OCR error model to give post-corrections